 What is Quiet Quitting?

 Despite its literal name, quiet quitting is not about quitting their jobs.
 Instead, it is not about avoiding work, it is about not avoiding a meaningful life outside of work.
 When you are unhappy at work but getting a job, resignation is not your choice, and no other alternatives; you want to be quiet-quitting employees who are don’t take their work seriously and still perform the bare minimum necessary to avoid being fired.
-And it is no longer for staff to help with additional tasks or check emails outside work hours.
+And it is no longer for quiet quitters to help with additional tasks or check emails outside work hours.

 The Rise of the Silent Quitter